 Can Spermicide Prevent STDs?

 Spermicide is like any other birth control method.
-It is not sure shot protection when it comes to STDs.
+It is not sure-shot protection when it comes to STDs.
 In fact, it can increase your chances of contracting an infection or STD when used very frequently.
-The chemical in the spermicide can irritate your vagina or your partner’s penis, making it more vulnerable to germs to enter your body.
+The chemical in the spermicide can irritate your vagina or your partner’s penis, making it more vulnerable to germs entering your body.
 If it is used along with condoms, then it is very effective in preventing STDs.

 Using a spermicide is fairly easy.
 The spermicide you buy will have a small instruction leaflet on it.
 Follow those instructions carefully.